michalkow/xkcd-substitutions/README.md

 xkcd-substitutions
 ==================

-Small script that makes reading news more fun - based on http://xkcd.com/1288/
+Small script that make reading news more fun - based on http://xkcd.com/1288/

 Usage
 --------